Investors evaluating Stamford-Bridgeport for DSCR rental property find a market with metro population of 940K, low growth, and low DSCR economics.

-Stamford-Bridgeport in context
+Stamford-Bridgeport in regional context

 Stamford-Bridgeport sits in the Northeast — high property tax, dense population, mature housing stock.
 Connecticut NYC commuter metro